 You can imagine our surprise when a fellow traveller recommended we visit the giant sand dunes of Huacachina, located south of Lima on the Pacific coast of Peru.

-“Sand dunes?
-In Peru?” we replied.
+“Sandboarding in Peru?” we replied.
 What was this guy talking about?

 When we thought of Peru, images of Machu Picchu and the Amazon Rainforest came to mind.
 Not sand dunes and dry barren desert.

 There he was, standing in front of a placid desert lake with enormous sand dunes towering in the backdrop.

 It didn’t take much further convincing.
 Sand boarding, dune buggy rides and poolside lounging was right up our alley.